ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/client-api/rest-api/document-commands/get-documents-by-id.markdown

 {NOTE: }

-* Use this endpoint with the **`GET`** method to retrieve documents from the database by their document IDs:
+* Use this endpoint with the **`GET`** method to retrieve documents from the database according to their document IDs:
 `<server URL>/databases/<database name>/docs?id=<document ID>`

-* There are query parameters for including [related documents](../../../client-api/how-to/handle-document-relationships#includes) and
+* Query parameters can be used to include [related documents](../../../client-api/how-to/handle-document-relationships#includes) and
 [counters](../../../client-api/session/counters/overview).

 * In this page: